-Engineering Options (Cont)
+Engineering options (Cont)

-This option requires the operator to input a security code (195) and in order to access all engineering options and the 'program mode switch' must be ON.
+This option requires the operator to input a security code (195) in order to access all engineering options.
+The 'program mode switch' must be in the ON position on the display board and also on the loop cards as required.